 Claimed Peak Demand Savings

 A summer peak period value is used for this measure.
-Refer to Volume 1, Appendix B: Peak Demand Reduction Documentation for further details on peak demand savings and methodology.
+Refer to Volume 1, Section 4 for further details on peak demand savings and methodology.

 Measure Life and Lifetime Savings

 The EUL and RULs for this HVAC equipment are provided below.
 The reader should refer to the definitions of effective useful life and remaining useful life in the glossary in Volume 1 for guidance on how to determine the decision type for system installations.